 The format for an invited article will be decided byJFDA Editors.

-The Introduction should describe the purpose of the present report, the significance of the disease and its specificity, and briefly review the relevant literature.The Case Report should include the general data of the case, medical history, family history, chief complaint, present illness, clinical manifestation, methods of diagnosis and treatment, and outcome.
+The Introduction should describe the purpose of the present report, the significance of the disease and its specificity, and a brief review of relevant literature.The Case Report should include the general data of the case, medical history, family history, chief complaint, present illness, clinical manifestation, methods of diagnosis and treatment, and outcome.

-These should be concise presentations of preliminary experimental results or technical aspects of clinical or experimental practice that are not fully investigated, verified or perfected but which may be of widespread interest or application.
+These should be concise presentations of preliminary experimental results or technical aspects of clinical or experimental practice that are not fully investigated, verified or perfected but which may attract widespread interest.
 The Research Note should be unstructured (i.e., in one single paragraph with no subheadings), of no more than 1500 words in length, with not more than 10 references and 1 figure/table.

 Journal of Food and Drug Analysis (JFDA)